Deindex/deindex-fyi/knowledge-base.md

 A: No. Deindex.fyi is not a law firm and does not provide legal advice.

 **Q: Does Deindex.fyi offer paid services?**
-A: No. Deindex.fyi is a free educational resource.
-It does not offer paid removal services, consulting, or any commercial services.
+A: No. Deindex.fyi is a free educational resource with no paid offerings.

 **Q: Can Deindex.fyi guarantee my content will be removed?**
 A: No. Deindex.fyi makes no guarantees.
 Outcomes depend entirely on platform